Zheyu-Chen/RedNnD/README.md

 ## Acknowledgement

 The structure of this code is based on [MMRec](https://github.com/enoche/MMRec).
-Thank for their work.
+Thanks for their work.